-This course is a study of the common metals and alloys and welding arc.
-The history will emphasize the importance of welding theory in today's workforce.
+This course is a study of the common metals, alloys and welding arc.
+Topics covered include history of welding, types of metals, advancement of related technology, and the importance of welding theory in today's workforce.

-WLD 150 Introduction to Welding (4 Credits)
+WLD 150 Introduction to Welding (2 Credits)

-An introduction to the fundamentals of equipment used in oxyacetylene and arc welding, including welding and cutting safety, basic oxyacetylene welding and cutting, basic arc welding processes and basic metallurgy.
+An introduction to the fundamentals of equipment used in oxy/acetylene and arc welding, including welding and cutting safety, basic oxy/acetylene welding and cutting, basic arc welding processes and basic metallurgy.